Days and Nights in the Forest

-Days and Nights in the Forest (Bengali: Araṇyēra Dinarātri) is a 1970 Indian Bengali language adventure drama film by Satyajit Ray based on the novel of the same name by Sunil Gangopadhyay.
+Days and Nights in the Forest (Bengali: Araṇyēra Dinarātri) is a 1970 Indian Bengali language dramatic film by Satyajit Ray loosely based on the novel of the same name by Sunil Gangopadhyay.
 It employs the literary technique of the carnivalesque.
 The film was nominated for the Golden Bear for Best Film at the 20th Berlin International Film Festival.
 A sequel Abar Aranye directed by Goutam Ghose was released in 2003.

 The film was shown at the New York Film Festival in 1970 and received a standing ovation.

+The film was restored in 4K in 2025 by The Film Foundation with support by filmmaker Wes Anderson.
+The restoration was featured in the Classics section of the 2025 Cannes Film Festival as well as in the revivals section of the 2025 New York Film Festival.
+Janus Films distributed the restored film in North America.

 Plot

 The plot of the movie goes back to a similar outing the writer Sunil Gangopadhyay took in the early days of his poetic career.
-The story unfolds around a group of four friends, who despite their differences, bond deeply.
-The four friends are all educated and come from different layers of society, but the urge to escape the daily grind of city life forces them to wander in tribal lands.
+The story unfolds around a group of four friends, who are good friends despite their differences.
+The four friends are all educated and come from different layers of society, and the film follows their short holiday in the countryside.

-Of the four friends, Asim, the leader of the pack, owns the car they drive in, has a cushy job, likes the company of girls and yet is very conscious of how he should be perceived by them.
+Asim, the leader of the pack, owns the car they drive in, has a cushy job, likes the company of women and yet is very conscious of how he should be perceived by them.
 Sanjoy is a labour executive but would ideally want to immerse himself in literature.
 Hari, a frank and straightforward cricketer, wants to forget the girl who dumped him.
-Shekhar is the jester, the only one without a job.
+Shekhar is the jester of the group, the only one without a job.
 He has a roving eye but stays sober when his friends get drunk and vent their frustrations.

-They set out for the tribal Palamau, in Bihar.
+They set out for the tribal Palamu district in Jharkhand to escape their mundane urban lives.
 They had read legends about this land, the tribal women who are open, simple and beautiful.
-Wanting to break rules, they forcefully stay at a forest rest house by bribing the chowkidar.
+They find a place to stay by bribing the chowkidar (caretaker) of a government-owned bungalow in the forest, because they do not have a permit to stay there.
 The stay symbolizes their distance from city life and civilization: they wonder whether to shave or not.
-Hari gets close to tribal Santhal girl Duli when she approaches the group for extra drink.
+They go drinking in a nearby village in the evening, where Hari gets close to a local tribal Santhal woman named Duli when she approaches the group for more liquor.